tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 where ``bodies`` is the usual ``SystemOfBodies`` object that defines the physical environment (see :ref:`environment_setup` for details on creation and usage).
-The :func:`~tudatpy.numerical_simulation.estimation.observation.simulate_observations` function returns an object of the :class:`~tudatpy.numerical_simulation.estimation.observation.ObservationCollection` (see below).
+The :func:`~tudatpy.numerical_simulation.estimation.simulate_observations` function returns an object of the :class:`~tudatpy.numerical_simulation.estimation.ObservationCollection` (see below).

 .. _accessing_observations: